 Skip to main content

-The Function of a LED Driver
+The Function of an LED Driver

 The term transformer is not used correctly in this context.
 A transformer has a solid core with a copper winding.
 Power supplies that used to be supplied with electronic equipment were much heavier than they are today.
-This is because they were transformers, which have now been replaced by switch mode power supplies.
+This is because they were transformers, which have now been replaced by switch-mode power supplies.

 Types of LED Driver Available